PythonNovice5/AkirolabsTest/README.md

 # Automated End-to-End Test for Google Search

 This repository contains an automated end-to-end test for Google Search using TestNG, Selenium, Java, and Maven.
+The test can run on Windows and Linux environments in both original and headless forms.

 ## Test Description